-We invite anyone with an interest, passion, career or future-career in public health, health promotion and community health to come along.
-Professionals, volunteers and students will all benefit from the opportunities to enhance and inspire your knowledge, skills and practice in prevention and health promotion.
-The unique event also provides a rare opportunity to network, connect and learn from other local practitioners and professionals from across Victoria.
+Over 150 delegates with an interest, passion, career or future-career in public health, health promotion and community health came together on 25th July 2019 to enhance their knowledge, skills and practice in prevention and health promotion.
+This unique event provided a rare opportunity to network, connect and learn from other local practitioners and professionals from across Victoria.

 Upon registration, our Boomerang Bags were distributed to delegates and were a huge success.
 Boomerang Bags are all about diverting waste, starting conversations, connecting with each other, fostering sustainable behaviour, and having fun!
 We filled these with healthy snacks donated by Emma and Toms and Costco as well as vouchers for Aligned Leisure Gyms and our enliven keep cups.

 Our MC, Rod Quantock OAM opened the conference with his unique brand of humour.

 Following a Welcome to Country, the enliven Deputy Chair, Phillip Toovey, offered an official welcome from enliven.